 One of Ben’s special interest is designing and developing solution-focused apps.
 Click on the main menu to see an up-to-date catalogue of his apps, most of which are free to use, or download from the net.

 Ben works widely internationally.
-Countries where he teaches regularly or has been teaching include Holland, Belgium, Canada, Sweden, Bulgaria, Estonia, England, Scotland, Iceland, Denmark, Norway, Taiwan, Singapore, Malesia, Russia, Japan, China, Australia, Egypt, India, Azerbaijan, Germany, USA, Mexico, New Zealand, Israel, Poland, Czech Republic, Hungary, Switzerland, Spain, Portugal, Austria, Slovakia.
+Countries where he teaches regularly or has been teaching include Finland, Sweden, Denmark, Norway, Iceland, Holland, Belgium, Germany, Switzerland, Austria, Canada, USA, Great Britain, Ireland, Singapore, Malesia, Russia, Japan, China, Taiwan, Australia, New Zealand, South Africa, Egypt, India, Azerbaijan, Iran, USA, Mexico, Israel, Poland, Romania, Czech Republic, Slovakia, Bulgaria, Estonia, Hungary, Spain, Portugal.

 Ben has been interested in psychology and psychiatry since his youth.
 During the time he studied medicine in the 70′s he participated in gestalt therapy training.
 In 1977 he was a work study scholar during the summer break for a month in Esalen institute in California where he became acquainted with a number of newer methods of therapy and personal growth.
 During this time he also worked as the editor of ’Medisiinari’, medical students’ journal.

 When Ben started his internship in psychiatry he intended to become a psychoanalyst.
 He started his personal analytic treatment in early 80′s.
 After only a year of intensive therapy he migrated to analytic group therapy which he attended for two years (1982-1984).